mailmanq/Mod-Installer-From-URL/README.md

 Mod-Installer-From-URL
 ======================
 This does exactly as it says.
-Download The MIFU.vbs and the modlist.txt or create your own!
+Download The MIFU.vbs and the Modlist.txt or create your own!

-The modlist.txt MUST be as follows:
+The Modlist.txt MUST be as follows:

   -each line represents a mod